Fluid Management streamlines operations for fleet service center

 Previously, the city did what some fleet maintenance facilities still do today – roll a cart with a 55-gallon drum next to the vehicle being serviced and pump out the required oil.
 Technicians, when they remembered, would write down how much fluid they used on a job, loosely tracking fluid usage.

 “It looked good.
 All the fluids were routed into overhead hose reels that dispensed to each bay,” said Craig Crowder, fleet and central stores manager.
-“Choosing the Matrix fluid management system was a no brainer.
+“Choosing the Graco fluid management system was a no brainer.
 It was the only system that offered wireless capability.
 We didn’t want a bunch of wires running around the shop back to a PC.”

 System components include management software, transceiver, meters, pump air control and tank level monitor.
 These components communicate wirelessly to transmit dispense and fluid inventory levels.